Bottle Creek, Turks and Caicos

 Bottle Creek, North Caicos.

-Along with Whitby, Kew and Sandy Point, Bottle Creek Village is one of the four small settlements found on North Caicos.
+Along with Whitby, Kew, and Sandy Point, Bottle Creek Village is one of four small settlements found on North Caicos.
+The village is located on the east side of the island overlooking the scenic Bottle Creek Lagoon.

-For those visiting North and Middle Caicos on a day trip, we recommend ensuring that you have sufficient fuel for your vehicle before leaving for the adjacent and connected island of Middle Caicos, as the island does not have any convenient location to purchase fuel.
-Bottle Creek Village is the last settlement before the North and Middle Caicos Causeway.
+If you're visiting North and Middle Caicos on a day trip, ensure that you have sufficient fuel for your vehicle before leaving for the adjacent and connected island of Middle Caicos, as the island does not have any convenient location to purchase fuel.
+Bottle Creek Village is the last settlement before the North and Middle Caicos Causeway, and is home to one gas station.

 Sights and Attractions